wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/adaptive-cards-create-engaging-messages/includes/5-exercise-outlook-actionable-messages.md

 dotnet run
 ```

-After entering the username and password of a user, you'll see a message than an email was sent.
+After entering the username and password of a user, you'll see a message that an email was sent.

 ![Screenshot of the console application confirming the email was sent.](../media/05-send-mail-test-01.png)